rfo909/CFT/doc/Reference.md

 Partitioning an Inner block with PIPE does not affect the code outside the Inner block.

 ## Lambdas

 A Lambda is an object (a value) that contains a block of code, so it can be called, with parameters.
-The code inside runs detached from the caller, and behaves exactly like a function.
+The code inside runs detached from the caller, and behaves exactly like a function, but a "homeless" one, which means that if it needs to call functions in the script where it is defined, it needs to prefix those function names by the script name and colon (":").

+Below we create a function MyLambda that creates a Lambda which is returned from the funciton.
+Then we call it with .call and parameters

 ```
 Lambda{P(1)+P(2)}